mycrobe/gramene-client-cache/README.md

-# gramene-search-client-cache
+# Gramene client cache
-Browser-only cache for gramene search client
+Browser-only cache intended to reduce the amount of queries that gramoogle makes to gramene-search-client